confluentinc/ksql/design-proposals/klip-54-optimized-range-pull-queries.md

 In order to efficiently support range queries on tables, several modifications have to be made with regard to how opportunities for range scans are detected, how the physical plan is generated and how materialization is implemented:
 1. Generate KeyConstrains for range expressions (instead of NoKeyConstraints)
-2. Introduce a new physical operator called RangeScanOperator to handle queries consisting of KeyConstraints of type "<", "<=", ">", ">="
+2. Enable the existing KeyedTableLookupOperator to handle KeyConstraints of type "<", "<=", ">", ">="
 3. Add support for range scans in ksqlDB materialization

 ## Test plan